 No student will be allowed to enroll in a class which is closed.
 In some instances a decision may be made to increase the class cap or to create more sections in order to accommodate more students.
 In addition, students are asked not to petition any administrator, faculty or Student Services staff for admission to a closed class.
 Instead, a student who wishes to enroll in a closed class may place his/her name on a waiting list available in LoboWeb.
 As room becomes available in the closed class, students will be contacted in the order that the petition was submitted for immediate enrollment in the class.
-Student will be notified via email as to availability in closed classes and will be able to register themselves via LoboWeb.
+Students will be notified via email as to availability in closed classes and will be able to register themselves via LoboWeb.

-Students who have outstanding balances in excess of \$50 by the end of the day on Friday of the first week of classes will be disenrolled from all courses in which they are enrolled on the following business day.
+Students who have outstanding balances at the end of the day on the Friday before classes begin will be disenrolled from all courses in which they are enrolled on the following business day.
 Likewise, students who fail to attend any session of a closed class by the end of the first week of classes (regardless of payment status) without notifying and receiving approval from the instructor, will be dropped from the course on the following business day.

-Program Information Enrollment
+Enrollment